Bukimedia/PrestaSharp/README.md

-PrestaSharp - Simple .NET REST Client for Prestashop
+PrestaSharp - C Sharp .Net library for the PrestaShop API via web service
 ====================================================

 Introduction
 ------------
-A simple REST client written in CSharp for the Prestashop API.
+A simple .Net REST client written in C# for the Prestashop API.
 PrestaSharp uses the RestSharp library to consume the Prestashop services.